Hot Streak Drives Solyco Wealth Model Portfolios to Greater Out-Performance

-- Significant booking of tax losses both to position for the inevitable rebound as well as to add end-of-year flexibility;
+- Significant booking of tax losses both to position for the inevitable rebound as well as to add end-of-year portfolio management flexibility;

-- Active upgrading of positions to market leaders in anticipation of these companies being the earliest recipients of rebound investment capital; and
+- Active upgrading of positions to market leaders in anticipation of these companies being the earliest recipients of an aggressive rebound in positive capital flows; and

-- Dynamic gains harvesting in efforts to rotate into beaten-down holdings with higher potential upsides while also sheltering those gains from prospective ongoing market declines.
+- Dynamic gains harvesting in efforts to rotate into beaten-down holdings with higher potential upsides while also sheltering those gains from prospective ongoing market declines via the aforementioned tax-loss harvesting actions.

 Source: FactSet and Solyco Wealth